-However, its main development as a town dates to the end of the 16th century, when the conclusion of the Catholic Reconquist of Spain put an end to the border conflicts between Moors and Christians which made this area such a dangerous place to live and the local residents moved down from the relative safety of Aledo to the tempting plains and water supplies offered by Totana.
+However, its main development as a town dates to the end of the 16th century, when the conclusion of the Catholic Reconquista of Spain put an end to the border conflicts between Moors and Christians which made this area such a dangerous place to live.
+The local residents moved down from the relative safety of Aledo to the tempting plains and water supplies offered by Totana.

 The town has a number of attractive historical buildings, including the Parroquia de Santiago, the Ermita de Santa Eulalia de Mérida, "La Santa", above the town in the Sierra Espuña, the Fuente Juan de Uzeta, the Capilla de la Milagrosa, Templo Parroquial de Las Tres Avemarías and Ermita de san Roque, as well as the Town Hall itself.

 Totana has an important ceramic tradition, with Alfareros, or potters around the town, and has a strong agricultural base, an established livestock production industry, extensive vineyards producing table grapes and a good deal of salad and vegetable cultivation.

-Amongst the fiestas celebrated are the Fiestas Patronales in honour of Santa Eulalia de Mérida, which take place between the 8th and 10th of December, the Romería de la Santa in January, an important Semana Santa (Easter) and fiestas in honour of Santiago, the town’s patron.
+Among the fiestas celebrated are the Fiestas Patronales in honour of Santa Eulalia de Mérida, which take place between the 8th and 10th of December, the Romería de la Santa in January, an important Semana Santa (Easter) and fiestas in honour of Santiago, the town’s patron saint.

-In addition Totana celebrates a number of sporting events, including road races both in a car and on foot up to the sanctuary of La Santa.
+In addition Totana celebrates a number of sporting events, including road races both in rally cars and on foot up to the sanctuary of La Santa.